 If your authorized treating physician has deemed you unable to work, your weekly benefit amounts to two-thirds of the average weekly wage you made at the time of the injury.
 In most cases, your average weekly wage will be calculated by taking an average of the past 13 weeks of active employment.
 For instance, if you were making $600/week on average before your injury, your TTD check will amount to $400.
 The maximum amount of TTD allowable in Georgia is $525, as of July 1, 2013.

 If your injury is not catastrophic, the maximum amount of time you can receive TTD is 400 weeks.
 If an injury is catastrophic, then O.C.G.A. § 34-9-261 stipulates that the injured worker will receive TTD “until such time as the employee undergoes a change in condition for the better.”

 In addition to lifetime income benefits, if you were catastrophically injured on the job, you are also eligible for lifetime medical benefits and vocational rehabilitative services.

 Consulting a Workers’ Compensation Lawyer in Atlanta

-For questions about your workers’ comp case or for information about the types of benefits that might be available to you, call Bader Law Firm, LLC, today at 678-562-5595.
+For questions about your workers’ comp case or for information about the types of benefits that might be available to you, call Bader Scott Injury Lawyers, today at 678-562-5595.